-The first three aspects pertain to what export performance means to an individual, and capture the manager's perceptual patterns based on the firm's differentially-weighted goals and the weighted criteria and benchmarks that a manager employs to evaluate performance.
+The first three aspects pertain to what export performance means to an individual; they capture the manager's perceptual patterns based on the firm's differentially weighted goals and the weighted criteria and benchmarks that the manager employs to evaluate performance.
 The last question concerns the degree of satisfaction resulting from the achieved outcome.

 It is worth mentioning that the level of satisfaction, per se, does not fully capture perceived export performance, as it does not necessarily reflect the manager's strategic orientation in individual exporting markets.
 Satisfaction based on achieving an unimportant goal may not imply success.
 By the same token, dissatisfaction with underperforming relative to an unimportant goal may not be an indicator of failure.
-Therefore, it is important to incorporate the notion of "relative importance", to avoid over- or under-estimation of export performance (Diamantopoulos and Kakkos, 2007).
+Therefore, it is important to incorporate the notion of "relative importance" to avoid over- or underestimation of export performance (Diamanto-poulos and Kakkos 2007).

-Export performance is inherently a complex and multi-level phenomenon (Oliveira and Cadogan, 2018).
+Export performance is inherently a complex and multilevel phenomenon (Oliveira and Cadogan 2018).
 The numerous combinations of goals, criteria, and benchmarks, each with varying importance, reflect the many alternative ways in which managers may evaluate export performance.
 This heterogeneity poses a methodological challenge for measurement.
-In this study, we propose a multi-criteria decision-making (MCDM) method to address the aforementioned four aspects in measuring manager-perceived export performance and to integrate these elements in a systematic manner.
+In this study, we propose a multicriteria decision-making (MCDM) method to address the aforementioned four aspects in measuring manager-perceived export performance and to integrate these elements systematically.

-4. Method
+Method

-MCDM techniques are suitable for developing decision support systems for addressing complex and multifaceted problems that involve multiple influences and goals that may conflict with each other (Kahraman et al., 2015; Sadeghi, 2018).
-In this study, we employ a fuzzy extension of analytic hierarchy process (AHP), a widely-utilized MCDM approach, to capture the judgments of managers and assess the relative emphases that they place on various aspects of export performance.
+Complex and multifaceted problems with multiple (potentially conflicting) influences and goals require decision support systems, which can be developed through MCDM techniques (Kahraman, Onar, and Oztaysi 2015; Sadeghi 2018).
+In this study, we employ a fuzzy extension of AHP, a widely utilized MCDM approach, to capture the judgments of managers and assess the relative emphases that they place on various aspects of export performance.